 ADD the correct amount of simple syrup for the size you want.
 (See above for measurements or the recipe below.)

 After you’ve got lots of shaken creamy foam, strain out the ice and POUR your espresso into a tall glass.
 Oooh, we’re so close!

 ADD however much cream or milk you’d like.
 Heavy cream is the ultimate treat, but the flavor is still really good with low-fat or a good milk alternative, like almond or coconut.
 Watch as the cream slowly makes beautiful streaks down through the espresso (it’s mesmerizing and part of the relaxation experience).

 Don’t have an espresso machine?
 No problem!

 If you do not have an espresso maker, there are lots of other ways to achieve a similar drink.
-You can check out this article with 3 ideas on how to make espresso at home without an espresso machine, or check out our linked list below with great alternatives that won’t break the bank and are space-savers.
+You can check out this article with 3 ideas on how to make espresso at home without an espresso machine, or check out our linked list below with great alternatives that won’t break the bank and are also great space-savers.